 In keeping with its goal to improve the teaching of writing in Eastern Kentucky, the Morehead Writing Project has started a Writing Studio program.
 The Writing Studio models the best practices for teaching writing for teachers and pre-service teachers while offering writing support for struggling student writers at all levels K-16.

 During the Fall Semester, the Peer Writers worked with more than 40 developmental writing students on the main MSU campus as well as the Mt.
 Sterling campus.
+They offered help with term paper writing and teamed up with the College Paper World.
+Many college students began using this website to purchase their college supplies and getting tips and help on writing great college term papers and essays.
 In November, the Peer Writers began working with 20+ Early College students at Fleming County High School and Brandie Trent joined the support team.

 The MWP Studio Program is modeled on Writing Studio programs at a variety of institutions including: Springfield College, Miami University, Middle Tennessee State University, and Cal State-Chico.